jtablesaw/tablesaw/README.md

     FloatArrayList tops = durationByFacilityAndShift.floatColumn("Median").top(5);

 ```

+I hope you can see how the code reflects the intent, and how column-wise operators like _isInQ2()_ and  _startsWith(aString)_ make data operations easy to express.

 ### A work-in-progress
 __Tablesaw is moving quickly towards stability of the core functionality and APIs__.
 A production release planned for Q3 2016.
 A great deal of additional functionality will follow the initial release.